Tox-Archive/Tox-blog/source/_posts/Update-on-the-state-of-Tox.md

 has had audio filtering, provided by [code](https://github.com/irungentoo/filter_audio) from [WebRTC](https://code.google.com/p/webrtc/). [qTox](https://github.com/tux3/qTox) now supports it as well.

 ####Experimental echo cancellation
-Recently though, [irungentoo](https://github.com/irungentoo) (project founder and lead developer, in case you needed reminding :) ) has created [some patches for OpenAL](https://github.com/irungentoo/openal-soft-tox) that allow for cancelling speaker echoes from your microphone's sound input, anecessary feature for using a microphone without headphones or earbuds. uTox quickly put that to use, and qTox gained the same ability yesterday.
+Recently though, [irungentoo](https://github.com/irungentoo) (project founder and lead developer, in case you needed reminding :) ) has created [some patches for OpenAL](https://github.com/irungentoo/openal-soft-tox) that allow for cancelling speaker echoes from your microphone's sound input, a necessary feature for using a microphone without headphones or earbuds. uTox quickly put that to use, and qTox gained the same ability yesterday.
 Note that, if you compile these clients yourself, you will need the patched version of OpenAL to link against to enjoy echo cancellation.
 The official builds of both qTox and uTox are both built that way, and if you need you can try using the [OpenAL builds](https://jenkins.libtoxcore.so/search/?q=openal) on [Jenkins](https://jenkins.libtoxcore.so/) used for qTox and uTox.

 Currently echo cancellation is considered experimental, and Tox is seeking testing and feedback from users (on IRC or [reddit](https://reddit.com/r/projecttox), for example) about how effective it is.
 If testing demonstrates that it is working properly, the patches will be submitted to the [OpenAL upstream](https://github.com/kcat/openal-soft) for merging.